SoftUni-Internal/interactive-content/EN/04-Functional-Programming/04-Bi-Functions.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program that reads **a line of Integers** separated by a comma and a space ", ".
+Write a program that reads **a line of Integers** separated by a comma and space ", ".

 Print the **count of the numbers** and **their sum**.